SEI-TAS/kalki-umboxes/sniffer/README.md

 ## Test Scripts
 In the testScripts folder can be found scripts to:
-* run a simple HTTP server
+* Run a simple HTTP server
-* send an HTTP request to the server with Basic HTTP Authentication using a default username and password
+* Send an HTTP request to the server with Basic HTTP Authentication using a default username and password
 * Send an HTTP request using to `/api/[token]/lights` where token is a random 16 character UUID
 * Simulate a phillips hue brute force API attack by sending multiple successive requests with different tokens
 * Simulate an SSH brute force attack by trying to ssh a specified number of times with random passwords of length 16